Lavender Menace Bookshop

 The Lavender Menace Bookshop was an independent gay bookshop in Edinburgh from 1982 to 1986.
 It was the first gay bookshop in Scotland and the second in the United Kingdom.

 As of 2019, the Lavender Menace now operates as the Lavender Menace Queer Books Archive.
 As a blog and pop-up bookshop, it preserves rare, out of print queer books and ephemera through physical and digital archiving efforts.

 History

 Origins

 The Lavender Menace Bookshop began as a bookstall called Lavender Books in the cloakroom of Fire Island gay disco on Princes Street, Edinburgh.
 The name of the stall was taken from the Lavender Menace radical lesbian feminist collective which was active during the 1970s.
-On 21 August 1982, founders Bob Orr and Sigrid Nielsen opened the Lavender Menace Bookshop in the basement of 11a Forth Street.
+On 21 August 1982, founders Bob Orr and Sigrid Nielsen opened the Lavender Menace Bookshop in the basement of 11a Forth Street, downstairs from the offices of SCRAM ans the Smiling Sun bookshop.
 In the first 10 days of being open, the bookshop took nearly £1300 of sales, despite homosexual acts (between two men aged at least 21 years) having been decriminalised in Scotland only from 1 February 1980.